Conflict of Interest Policy

 It is the Company’s policy not to allow staff to give or receive gifts and/or hospitality which might be perceived as compromising their personal judgement or integrity.
 Staff are prohibited from using their position to further either their own personal interests or the personal interests of others.

-This policy lays down the Company’s underlying principles of accepting and refusing gifts and/or hospitality, as well as setting out the procedure to be followed for the recording of such instances.
+This policy lays down the company’s underlying principles of accepting and refusing gifts and/or hospitality, it also sets out the procedure to be followed for recording such instances.

-This policy prescribes the amounts of gifts and/or hospitality which staff are permitted to accept.
+This policy prescribes the amount of gifts and/or hospitality which staff are permitted to accept.
 This policy also imposes an obligation on all staff to ensure that any such gifts and/or hospitality are recorded in the appropriate manner.
-All gifts and/or hospitality given and received, even if they fall outside of the limits detailed in the policy, should be recorded.
+All gifts and/or hospitality given and received should be recorded, even if they fall outside of the limits detailed in the policy.

-In this context, a gift means any item, irrespective of value, which is received by a member of staff from a third party.
-Hospitality includes invitations to attend events (including sporting, shopping and cultural events), meals outside working hours or other similar occasions.
+Gift: any item, irrespective of value, that serves no business purpose, and is received by a member of staff from a third party: only those received in the course of business or as a consequence and related to their employment with Multrees are relevant to this policy.
+Third parties include Suppliers, clients and any underlying retail client.
+Hospitality may be invitations to attend events (including sporting, shopping and cultural events), meals outside working hours or other similar occasions.

-• Gifts and/or hospitality at times when business decisions are being made (for instance on tenders, other selection of new suppliers, contract renewals or during project evaluation phases);
+• Gifts and/or hospitality at times when business decisions are being made (for instance on tenders, selection of new Suppliers, contract renewals or during project evaluation phases);

 • Cash, cash equivalents (e.g. gift vouchers) or loans;